yui/yui3-gallery/src/gallery-zui-attribute/README.md

 ----

 *   do not use toggle() on none boolean value.
 It works, but the result may changed in future version.

+*   Now revert() is disabled by default for performance.
+You can set _doRevert property to true to enable revert() for all properties, or set _revertList as {propertyName: true, ...} hash for specified properties.

 *   YUI Base object mixed Attribute when Y.use('base') , if you try to Y.mix(Y.AttributeCore.prototype, Y.zui.Attribute.prototype, true) , it seens not work.
 2 ways to resolve this: